-Section 2.24 Volunteers
+Section 3.03 Volunteers

-Volunteers are not employees of the School, nor shall they receive compensation or benefits under these policies.
+Volunteers are not employees of the School nor shall they receive compensation or benefits under these policies.
 Volunteers may apply for employment with the School through one of the above-described categories.
 A volunteer providing continuing services for the School must develop a plan including their scope of services and times and which the School employee will provide immediate supervision to the volunteer.
 The supervising employee must obtain approval from the Principal to utilize the volunteer services in their department/program.
 Volunteers must be approved by the supervisor and the Principal prior to them providing services.
 Volunteers must comply with the conduct and performance standards set forth in these policies.
 Volunteers must have successfully completed a background and fingerprint check as set forth in these policies prior to providing such services.
+Commented [GH1]: Is it still the intention to allow an employee to terminate their contract during the probationary period?

-Section 2.25 Non-School Employees
+Section 3.04 Non-School Employees